roseanne-a/WeLoveMovies-backend/README.md

 # WeLoveMovies Backend

 WeLoveMovies backend was created with Express and CORS.
+It allows the user to get a list of movies (and currently showing movies), theaters with the movies showing, reviews, and critics, all in one convenient API.

 ## Installation